icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 And believe me, there are always people around.

 Like this guy in the picture in a yellow shirt.
 He is our pool maintenance guy.
 Only a few people talk to him.
 He just sits there all alone in his chair.
-I took the time to get to know him.... what could go wrong.
+I took the time to get to know him.... after all, a few minutes of social talking woulnd't hurt.

 His name is Dexter.
 He is from North Cotobato.
 He told me a lot of wonderful stories about his place.
 A landlocked province located in the region of Mindanao.
 Cotabato is now one of the investment-friendly provinces in Mindanao.
 Thousands of hectares of land are suitable for a variety of crops: rice, banana, rubber, oil palm and other high value crops.